Kegbird/Design_Patterns/Creational/Factory_Method/README.md

 # Factory method pattern

-Factory method can be used when:
+The factory method can be used when:

 - You have to provide an interface to build many objects, but you still don't know how many classes you will need.
 - You want to specialize a class to build objects according to a given parameter.